open/close all folders

 - The fights against the Vamp Kids, The New Kid's Netherborn abilities, especially their ultimate, and the fight against the Head Vampire, Mike Makowski's Father, treats the player to some truly awesome dark metal music befitting a Netherborn.

-- The Netherborn Class in general, with a Soul Slash attack that deals knockback damage, a Ghastly Grasp attack that chains to all adjacent enemies, even diagonals, and a Dire Shroud ability that can either protect and apply regeneration to an ally or damage and apply Defense Down to an enemy, the Netherborn class is one of the most useful classes to have, especially with the Grim Fate Ultimate, where you summon and fuse with Death himself, granting you powered up versions of your Netherborn abilities.
+- The Netherborn Class in general, with a Soul Slash attack that deals knockback damage, a Ghastly Grasp attack that chains to all adjacent enemies, even diagonals, and a Dire Shroud ability that can either protect and apply regeneration to an ally or damage and apply Defense Down to an enemy, the Netherborn class is one of the most useful classes to have, especially with the Grim Fate Ultimate Power Move, where you summon and fuse with Death himself, granting you powered up versions of your Netherborn abilities.
 On top of all that, once you unlock it in the DLC Sidequest, it's unlocked for all previous and future save data.

 - Not only do you get a new class, you also get a new ally who is by far the best healer you can recruit: Henrietta the Goth Witch.
 Her powers revolve around healing and buffing her allies with Protection, Attack Up, Cleansing, and Lifesteal, with her only offensive ability causing Burning status as well.
 Her "Baleful Blessing" and her Ultimate Move "Black Mass" can drain her enemies' health and give it to her allies.